vickyvaf/javascript-modularization/README.md

-## JavaScript Modularization

-1. Inline Script
+## Inline Script Tags

-2. CommonJS, AMD + Require.js
-3. ES Modules
+1. Must be sorted
+2. If not sorted the code will not run or error